Mia Farrow: 1993–1999: Film and television; return to stage

 Citing the need to devote herself to raising her young children, Farrow worked less frequently during the 1990s.
 But she appeared in leading roles in several films, including the Irish film Widows' Peak (1994), in which she starred as "Miss O'Hare", the mysterious victim of a vengeful, matriarchal figure in a small Irish village.
 She also appeared in the comedy Miami Rhapsody (1995), playing the mother of a single woman in her thirties (played by Sarah Jessica Parker).

 That year Farrow also had a lead role in the film adaptation of Craig Lucas' Off-Broadway play Reckless (1995), a dark comedy in which she portrayed a woman whose husband arranges a contract killing against her.
 Critic Stephen Holden praised her performance, writing: "Ms. Farrow is so perfectly cast as Rachel that the character seems a distillation of nearly every role she has played since she was a teen-ager in Peyton Place."
 In the spring of 1996, Farrow had an uncredited voice role in the Broadway play Getting Away with Murder, appearing in a pre-recorded voice message.

 In 1997, Farrow published her autobiography, What Falls Away.
 She had a cameo appearance as herself in Howard Stern's biographical comedy, Private Parts.
 She appeared on television in the 1998 The Wonderful World of Disney segment Miracle at Midnight, a dramatization of the Rescue of the Danish Jews during the Holocaust.
 Will Joyner of The New York Times credited Farrow's performance in the segment as "crucial to the production's success."
 Farrow was next cast as a woman suffering Alzheimer's disease in the television film Forget Me Never.
 Critic Steven Linan of the Los Angeles Times praised Farrow, writing that she "convincingly conveys the fear and insecurity that accompany such a downward spiral."
 Her portrayal earned her her seventh Golden Globe nomination for Best Actress, in the category of Miniseries or Television Film.
 Also in 1999, Farrow appeared in the comedy Coming Soon, playing the hippie mother of a high school student.

-In November 1999, Farrow returned to Broadway portraying Honey in a staged reading of Who's Afraid of Virginia Woolf?, opposite Matthew Broderick, Jonathan Pryce, and Uta Hagen.
+In November 1999, Farrow returned to Broadway portraying Honey in a staged reading of the Edward Albee play Who's Afraid of Virginia Woolf?, opposite Matthew Broderick, Jonathan Pryce, and Uta Hagen.
 Vincent Canby praised the production in The New York Times, writing that "as performed by Mr. Broderick and Ms. Farrow, Nick and Honey took on dimensions I have never seen before."
 The reading was subsequently staged in Los Angeles in the spring of 2000.